 - Ms. Horan is the National Healthcare Safety Network (NHSN) expert on this study.
-Currently, she is responsible for the transition of the National Nosocomial Infections Surveillance (NNIS) systems and other current national monitoring systems into the new NHSN.
+She was responsible for the transition of the National Nosocomial Infections Surveillance (NNIS) systems and other national monitoring systems into the new NHSN.

 - Elaine Larson, RN, PhD, FAAN, CIC

 - Dr. Larson is a Professor of Pharmaceutical and Therapeutic Research in the Faculty of Nursing and Professor of Epidemiology at Columbia University.
 Dr. Larson serves on the study as our Infection Control Professional and Senior Nurse Epidemiologist.